redconfetti/redconfetti.github.io/_posts/2013-08-28-paperclip-url-and-path.md

 ## Overriding Defaults

-You can override the defaults in config/initializers/paperclip.rb using the following example which <a href="http://rubydoc.info/gems/paperclip/Paperclip/Storage/S3" target="_blank">configures Paperclip to use S3</a> in production, with the ImageMagick path we use on the production server (running <a href="http://www.ubuntu.com/" target="_blank">Ubuntu</a> instead of MacOSX):
+You can override the defaults in config/initializers/paperclip.rb using the following example which [configures Paperclip to use S3] in production, with the ImageMagick path we use on the production server (running [Ubuntu] instead of MacOSX):

 ``` ruby
 if Rails.env.production?